kubernetes/kubernetes/_v1.1/docs/design/extending-api.md

 {% highlight yaml %}
 {% raw %}
 metadata:
-  name: cron-tab.stable.example.com
+  name: cron-tab.example.com
 apiVersion: extensions/v1beta1
 kind: ThirdPartyResource
 description: "A specification of a Pod to run on a cron style schedule"
 versions:
-- name: v1
+  - name: stable/v1
-- name: v2
+  - name: experimental/v2
 {% endraw %}
 {% endhighlight %}

-Then the API server will program in the new RESTful resource path:
+Then the API server will program in two new RESTful resource paths:
+   * `/thirdparty/example.com/stable/v1/namespaces/<namespace>/crontabs/...`
-   * `/apis/stable.example.com/v1/namespaces/<namespace>/crontabs/...`
+   * `/thirdparty/example.com/experimental/v2/namespaces/<namespace>/crontabs/...`

 Now that this schema has been created, a user can `POST`: